Financial advice

 "I am worried about the stock market crashing.
 Should I be invested in stocks at all?"

-"My hobby makes money, and I'd like to grow it into a for-profit business.
+"My hobby makes money, and I'd like to convert it to a for-profit business.
 How do I go about it?"

-"Our first child is on the way.
+"Our first child will be born soon.
 How should we prepare our finances for our expanding family?"

 "I'd like to take a sabbatical from work.
 How should I prepare my finances for it?"